Paysafe Request Overview

 - SIGN UP to get a Test account, if you haven't already done so.

-- Login to the Test back office.
-Sign in with the username and password you used when signing up for the Test account.
+- Log in to the Test back office with the user name and password you used when signing up for the Test account.
 You should now be able to view the Settings > API Key page.